 What is mortgage refinancing?

-Refinancing in simple terms is the process of switching banks and transferring your home loan from one bank to another bank to take advantage of more favourable terms and conditions.
+Refinancing is the process of restructuring or reorganising, your loan to ensure you have the combination of fixed and floating terms that work best for your individual situation.
+It may involve transferring your loan from one bank to another bank to take advantage of more favourable terms and conditions that are in your best interest.

 Should I refinance my mortgage?